hcoop-504/cybersecurity-portfolio/ctf/linux-privilege-escalation-ctf-writeup.md

 ## Conclusion

-This challenge was an effective introduction to Linux privilege escalation through version-based vulnerability identification.
-Rather than requiring extensive manual discovery, the challenge intentionally guided the solver toward a provided enumeration script, reinforcing the importance of paying close attention to the clues embedded in the environment.
+This challenge was a Linux privilege escalation through version-based vulnerability.
+The challenge guides the solver toward a provided enumeration script, which shows the importance of looking for clues embedded in the environment.
 Running the script quickly revealed a potentially vulnerable sudo version, and the challenge instructions helped narrow the investigation by explicitly excluding kernel exploits.

-A key takeaway from this exercise was the importance of disciplined enumeration.
+A key takeaway from this exercise was the importance of choosing the right direction when enumerating.
 Tools such as LinPEAS can generate a large amount of output, and not every result is relevant.
-In this case, the ability to separate the intended userland vulnerability from unrelated kernel suggestions was essential.
-Another important lesson was that software version information alone can be enough to map a system to a known privilege escalation vulnerability when paired with careful reasoning and a structured methodology.
+In this case, the ability to identify the intended user vulnerability from the unrelated kernel suggestions was key to solving this challenge.
+Another important lesson was that software version information alone can be enough to find a known privilege escalation vulnerability.

 I selected this challenge because it demonstrates a realistic privilege escalation workflow in a manageable format: identify a starting clue, enumerate the host, isolate the correct finding, map it to a public vulnerability, exploit it, and confirm success by retrieving the flag.
 For students attempting similar Linux privilege escalation challenges, I would recommend beginning with careful inspection of the environment, following obvious clues before branching into broader enumeration, and reading the wording of the prompt very closely.
 Often, the challenge itself tells you what to ignore just as much as it tells you where to look.